Muxutruk2/passwordcrypto2/README.md

 - `password (str)`: The password for the application or service.

 ## Security Note

+The password used to create the instances of Passwd should not be stored anywhere, instead inputted by the user.

 Adjust the number of iterations in the key derivation process (`iterations` parameter in `generate_key_from_password`) based on your security requirements.
 Higher iterations increase security but also result in longer key derivation times.